-A discussion took place on the risk management section of reports and whether there was any specific guidance for report authors, as the concern was that frequently reports dis not clearly and quantifiably show the risk attached to reports in a consistent manner.
+A discussion took place on the risk management section of reports and whether there was any specific guidance for report authors.
 Officers responded that it would not be possible to provide a standard template for completion due to the many and varied types of decisions taken by the Council.

-However the S151 Officer agreed to take this on board and looked to addressing it in the future through the statutory sign-off process by the Section 151 Officer and Head of Legal, communicating to authors the requirement for improved clarity of information about risks.
+However, this could be addressed through the statutory sign off process by the Section 151 Officer and Head of Legal.